nathan-cool/Tracker/README.md

 This doc outlines the functionality of my Expense Tracker Application.
 The application, which is created for expense tracking, is nicely designed to provide a good user interface, store the expenses into Google Sheets, and also to perform some simple budgeting operations using custom as well as external libraries.

+## Leading User Stories

+· As a user, I want to easily input my daily expenses, so I can keep accurate track of my spending.
+· As a user, I want to view a summary of my expenses, so I can understand my financial habits.
+· As a user, I want to set a budget, so I can manage my spending against my financial goals.

 # Libraries and Modules

 ## gpread: